maithreyi-arch/final-report-bdm/README.md

 # final-report-bdm
 A Data Management Project researching viable areas of improvement in a business.
 The project focuses on different aspects of a business’ practices and examines the aspects of the operation that work well for it, and those that need improvement.
+For the analysis, quantitative and qualitative datapoints were considered.
+Some unstructured qualitative data, like feedback, relevant to this study has been collected through online reviews and has been summarized.
+An attempt has been made to analyze various factors that go into the business, like age distribution, treatment types, specializations, appointment distribution and advertising methods to understand patterns and operations.
+The analysis has been done using Microsoft Excel.